3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_deep_learning.rst

             classifier on previously unseen data.

     Visualization of the semantic segmentation model applied to previously unseen data.
-The bottom image shows correct classified points in gray and misclassified points in red.
+The bottom image shows correctly classified points in gray and misclassified points in red.
 The predictions and reference images use the same color code for the classes.